atet/itt/README.md

 print(response.text)
 ```

-***And there you have it, all that in just a few minutes of learning how to convert images into text:***
+***And there you have it, all that in just a few minutes of learning how to convert images into clean text:***

 [![.img/itt_fig2_image_to_text.jpeg](.img/itt_fig2_image_to_text.jpeg)](#nolink)